What is a bounce rate?

-On the contrary, an exit rate determines which page a user left after spending time on your site.
-So, this lead clicked on the homepage, then navigated to About, browsed your products, and then exited.
-The exit rate determines which pages have the most amount of exits based on sessions.
+Bounce and exit rates sound similar, but what they reveal about your website differs greatly.
+A bounce means someone came to any page of your webpage, perhaps scrolled, but ultimately didn’t click anything and left.
+Your exit rate determines which page a user left after spending time on your site.
+So, this lead clicked on the homepage, navigated to About, browsed your products, and exited.
+The exit rate determines which pages have the most exits based on sessions.

 How can you lower a bounce rate?

 Of course, content marketing can be a game-changer for your bounce rate.
 After all, if your copy isn’t clear and concise with straightforward messaging, you may confuse your reader.
-So the key to an engaging website is to make your goal clear: Do you want them to set up an appointment?
+So the key to an engaging website is to clarify your goal: Do you want them to set up an appointment?
 Buy a product?
 Subscribe to a newsletter?
 Each page should articulate its purpose.

 - It measures the success of a page based on its unique purpose.